Health

 By Ayda Ersoy

 I’m thrilled to share a bit more about my journey with you.
 My name is Ayda Ersoy, and I hail from the vibrant city of Istanbul, Turkey.
 Growing up, I immersed myself in various sports, and that passion eventually led me to a career in fitness.
 About two decades ago, I embarked on the path of becoming a personal trainer, sports nutritionist, and circular strength training instructor—a discipline focused on joint mobility exercises.
-Additionally, I instruct classes in Pilates, yoga, and total body shaping.
-The holistic approach of these activities aligns with my commitment to wellness.…
+A great way to aid recovery is regular light exercise, so swapping the car for a ladies bike with basket can make nipping to the shops part of the recovery process.…

 Patient Portal Puts Patients at Forefront